LazaUK/AIFoundry-DeepSeek-SDK/README.md

 chain.invoke(applicant_info)
 ```
 > [!NOTE]
-> Solving the following logical puzzle: _You are a financial advisor at a bank.
+> System prompt: _You are a financial advisor at a bank.
 You need to decide whether to approve a loan application.
 Consider the following applicant information: {applicant_info}.
 Provide your decision (approve or deny) AND a detailed explanation of your reasoning, including specific factors you considered and how they influenced your decision.
 Be transparent and thorough, as this is for a regulated industry._